HeadHodge/My-SmartHome-Projects/documents/Using-My-Virtual-Bluetooth-Keyboard/overview.md

 ### Using Option 3: Zephyr with external usb soc board

 With this option, the Zephyr peripheral resides and runs solely on a soc micro board which contains its own on-board bluetooth/wifi radio.
 It will run on any box that supports tty serial i/o.

   More to come......

-### Sending HID Reports (keyboard characters)
+### Sending HID Reports (keyboard characters) to peer clients

+Congratulations if you made it this far and was able to pair with a peer client.
+It literally took me months to get this far, the first time around.

+Being connected to a peer client as an HID peripheral is fun, but not much use if you can't send keyboard codes to the peer.

+One of the things that happens when the Zephyr peripheral starts is to open a serial port for you to send your HID keycode reports.
+The port uses standard serial port communication protocols and you need to be able to stuff 6 bytes of data down the serial port for each HID report you want sent to the peer.

+My smartRemotes project is a collection of loosely coupled modules designed to do this.
+Using these modules are not required and may even be overkill for some situations.
+So at this point you need to decide how you want to interface to the serial port.